decentralized-identity/didcomm-messaging/protocols.md

 #### Protocol Identifier URI

 A Protocol Identifier URI identifies protocol versions unambiguously.
-Additionally, Protocol Type URIs may be used by a developer to locate documentation about a protocol.
+Additionally, Protocol Identifier URIs may be used by a developer to locate documentation about a protocol.

 The URI must be composed as follows:
 ```